-All Diocesan schools are accredited by AdvancED and certified as Catholic through the Catholic School Endorsement of the Office of Total Catholic Education.
+All Diocesan schools are accredited by Western Catholic Educational Association (WCEA) and certified as Catholic through the Catholic School Endorsement of the Office of Total Catholic Education.
 The purpose of accreditation is to acknowledge the professional educational standards of the school.
 The accreditation process is intended to act as a means of on-going planning and school improvement.

-All Catholic preschool and elementary school's before and after school care programs will be licensed by the Colorado Department of Human Services.
+All Catholic preschool and elementary schools' before and after school care programs are licensed by the Colorado Department of Human Services.